-2. The Company's Kyushu Tobacco Factory, and the Tagawa Factory of Group subsidiary Japan Filter Technology Co., Ltd., will be closed at the end of March 2022.
+- 2. Companies have land leased from entities other than the group companies. - 3.
+In the fiscal year ended December 31, 2022, Kyushu Tobacco Factory, and the Tagawa Factory of Group subsidiary Japan Filter Technology Co., Ltd., were closed. - 4.
+Book values include right-of-use assets.